jhollinger/occams-record/README.md

 # Unsupported features

-The following `ActiveRecord` are not supported, and I have no plans to do so.
+The following ActiveRecord features are not supported, and I have no plans to do so.
 However, I'd be glad to accept pull requests.

 * ActiveRecord enum types
 * ActiveRecord serialized types